Infoland/iProva-REST-API-examples/Verbs.md

 In the following example only name is updated to test, and it depends on the actual implementation of the api if the mode is clear or just ignored:
 ```
 patch_request
 {
   name : "test"
   mode : null
 }
 ```
 It would be safer to just leave the mode property from the instance, but in most cases the implementation would just ignore it.
-In case of doubt check the swagger documenation of the PATCH action.
+In case of doubt check the swagger documentation of the PATCH action.

 The PATCH verb is idempotent in the API, except in some cases, see the "idempotence" chapter.